mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 -----
 - ☑️ figure out whether i have done a crime
-- ☑️ notify someone (tony abbott?) that this happened
+- ☑️ notify someone (The Government) that this happened
 - ⬜ get permission to publish this here blog post
 - ⬜ tell qantas about the security issue so they can fix it